google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/motivating_scatterplots.rst

      - Incorrect

-Functions like AVERAGEIF are a great way to calculate the mean for a specific region and/or month.
+Functions like ``AVERAGEIF`` are a great way to calculate the mean for a specific region and/or month.
 But what if you want to see, in one visualization, the mean temperature for January and July across all regions?
 To do this, you can use a bar chart.

 .. image:: figures/avg_temp_region_jan.png
+   :align: center
    :alt: A bar chart depicting average Janurary and July temperatures for each of the regions.